-Term Definition AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for-service claims submitted for American Indians who have chosen not to enroll in an AHCCCS Complete Care plan.
+Definitions Term Definition AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for-service claims submitted for American Indians who have chosen not to enroll in an AHCCCS Complete Care plan.
 If the American Indian member does not choose a plan and lives within the bounds of a tribal nation, the member will be automatically enrolled in AIHP.
-Emergency Services Medically necessary services, including labor and delivery, to treat a medical or behavioral health condition that in the absence of immediate medical attention is reasonably likely to result in: Placing the individual's health in serious jeopardy; Serious impairment to bodily functions; Serious dysfunction of any bodily organ or part; or
+Federal Emergency Services (FES) Medically necessary services, including labor and delivery, to treat a medical or behavioral health condition that in the absence of immediate medical attention is reasonably likely to result in: Placing the individual's health in serious jeopardy; Serious impairment to bodily functions;

-S DOCUMENT I S FOR ARCHIVE PUI RPOSES ONLY AND I MAY NOT REFLECT CHRRENT POLICY
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.